 There are long and short stubble looks.
 We’ve found a few different styles currently popular.

-A stubble beard is quick way to help a baby face look older.
+A stubble beard is a quick way to help a baby face look older.

 2. Prepare Your Stubble Routine

 Here’s a typical list of items needed to maintain your stubble as your facial hair grows:

 - Beard trimmer or electric shaver

 - Multiple guard lengths, if fading your stubble beard